 It is extremely difficult to arrive at the correct valuation at times since the company’s enterprise value takes into consideration a lot of factors and it is different for different companies.
 Cash-rich companies have a different number compared to companies which are leveraged and it becomes difficult to value it especially when across sectors.

 Nowadays we don’t have to calculate EV/ EBITDA Ratio on our own.
-StockEdge gives us EV/ EBITDA Ratio of the last year of any company listed in the stock exchange.
-We can look and compare EV/ EBITDA Ratio of any company and filter out stocks accordingly.
+StockEdge gives us EV/ EBITDA Ratio of the last year of any company listed on the stock exchange.
+We can look at and compare the EV/ EBITDA Ratio of any company and filter out stocks accordingly.

 Suppose we want to look at the EV/ EBITDA Ratio of Ashok Leyland of last year.
 In the Fundamental tab of Ashok Leyland, click on the fundamentals tab, and we will get the Ratios tab.
 Then in the Ratios tab click on Valuation Ratios, and we get the EV/ EBITDA Ratio in a second.

 EV/ EBITDA is an important barometer to assess the value of a company.
 With the help of these ready-made parameters, you can with the click of a button filter out undervalued companies.
 These parameters are part of the free offerings of the StockEdge app.
 If you still do not have the StockEdge app, download it right now to use this feature.